OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 1. Complete project abstract and chart list (basic goal: 2 charts [revenue and income] and one map layer, tbd), and get approval
 2. Filter only for data required for the analysis/charts/etc we require using tool of choice
 3. Create mysql database and load filtered data
-4. Complete "app.py" flask app file for communication between sqlite and flask, and flask and javascript in the browser (via API)
+4. Complete "app.py" flask app file for communication between mysql and flask, and flask and javascript in the browser (via API)
 5. Complete html.index for communication between flask app and the browser
 6. Compose rough wireframe of HTML index page
-7. Complete "app.js" file to bring in data from sqlite via flask, build the charts and maps, enable user selections, and add visual styling to all charts
+7. Complete "app.js" file to bring in data from mysql via flask, build the charts and maps, enable user selections, and add visual styling to all charts
 8. Complete "style.css" to customize styling of the HTML index page
 9. Prepare presentation (theme & user story, coding approach, data munging required, and discussion/demo of visualization choices)

----Project is due and will be presented on March 20th, 2019---
+---Project is due and will be presented on February 20th, 2019---